 Hormones, Stress, and Your Internal Clock

 Your sleep-wake rhythm depends on a smooth conversation between cortisol, melatonin, thyroid hormones, and sex hormones.
 When one piece is off, the others often follow.
-Cortisol, which should be high in the morning and low at night, can stay elevated well past bedtime, which makes it hard to relax.
+Cortisol should peak in the morning and fall to its lowest point at night, and the Cleveland Clinic explains that a disrupted cortisol curve can leave you wired when you should be winding down.

-Low thyroid function may leave you cold, sluggish, and mentally foggy, even if you think you slept “enough.”
-Shifts in estrogen, progesterone, or testosterone can bring night sweats, restless sleep, snoring, and waking up too early.
+Low thyroid function may leave you cold, sluggish, and mentally foggy, even if you think you slept "enough."
+Fatigue and trouble tolerating cold are classic signs of an underactive thyroid, as Cleveland Clinic notes.
+Shifts in estrogen, progesterone, or testosterone can also bring night sweats, restless sleep, snoring, and waking up too early.

-By checking these hormones rather than guessing, the team can see whether you would benefit from thyroid support, hormone replacement therapy, stress management strategies, or a mix of all three.
-The goal is to bring the internal clock back into a more natural rhythm so that falling asleep and staying asleep feel easier again.
+By checking these hormones rather than guessing, the team can see whether you would benefit from thyroid support, hormone optimization, stress-management strategies, or a mix of all three.
+Because these drivers often overlap with chronic sleep and energy problems, addressing them together brings the internal clock back into a more natural rhythm so that falling asleep and staying asleep feel easier again.

 Nutrients, Gut Health, and Inflammation

 Advanced lab testing can look for vitamin and mineral deficiencies, blood sugar imbalance, and gut problems that may be feeding chronic fatigue.
-In some cases, therapies like IV therapy, vitamin injections, or NAD+ therapy are added to support cellular energy and recovery while lifestyle changes take effect.
+In some cases, supportive therapies are added to help cellular energy and recovery while lifestyle changes take effect.

 This is where functional medicine for sleep becomes very practical.
 You are not just told to "reduce stress" and "sleep more."
 Instead, you get a plan that might combine nutrition changes, nervous system support, hormone optimization, and regenerative treatments tailored to your lab results.